TresAmigosSD/SMV/MigrateTo1.3.md

 which passed to it.
 Since Scala is strongly typed, I can't pass a Double with ```nullable = true```.

 I think next version they will fix it.
 For now we can still use ScalaUdf in SMV code.

+# To be converted

+* smvQuantile
+* smvCDS and all smvCDSFuncs
+* smvUnpivot
+* smvCube, smvCubeFixed
+* smvRollup, smvCubeFixed
+* chunkBy -- replaced by smvCDS interface
+* DQM -- low priority, should be redesigned with SmvApp logging